GNN101: Visual Learning of Graph Neural Networks in Your Web Browser: Use Cases

 Alice wants to gain a deeper understanding of message passing, the fundamental mechanism underpinning most GNNs~\cite{velivckovic2018gat, kipf2022GCN, sanchez-lengeling2021gentle}.
 However, the lecture slides and online GNN educational materials primarily explain this concept using diagrams and mathematical formulas, as shown in \autoref{fig:teaser}.a, which Alice finds less intuitive and effective.
 To enhance her learning, Alice turns to \name\ for assistance.

-She begins by exploring the outputs of each layer, which are visualized as a node-link graph, with the features of each node represented as a heatmap.
-When Alice hovers over a node in the GCNConv2 layer output, \name\ highlights the selected node, along with its connections to itself and neighboring nodes in the previous layer’s (GCNConv1) output.
-This interaction helps Alice intuitively grasp the high-level concept of message passing: updating a node’s features by aggregating information from both its neighbors and itself (\autoref{fig:interface}.a).
+\harry{Alice first starts with the matrix view, which visualizes the input data and output data as a matrix and vectors (heatmap), helping Alice then understands the basic data formats. } \harry{However, Alice gets lost about the computation between layers, so she changes to the node-link view. } When Alice hovers over a node in the GCNConv2 layer output, \name\ highlights the selected node, along with its connections to itself and neighboring nodes in the previous layer’s (GCNConv1) output.
+This interaction helps Alice intuitively grasps the high-level concept of message passing: updating a node’s features by aggregating information from both its neighbors and itself (\autoref{fig:interface}.a).
 Curious about the detailed computations of message passing in GCN, Alice clicks on the node to expand the layer and reveal the calculation process as a horizontal flowchart (\autoref{fig:interface}.b).
-A mathematical formula of the calculation $x'_i = \sigma( W\sum_{j\in N(i) \cup i} \frac{1}{\sqrt{d_i d_j}} x_j + b )$ also appears to facilitate the understanding. $i$ is the node index, $N(i)$ represents the neighboring nodes of $x_i$, $x'_i$ indicates the updated features for node $i$.
-On the left of the flowchart, \name\ shows the relevant node features (heatmaps) from the previous layer, corresponding to $x_j, j\in N(i)\cup i$ in the formula.
-The aggregation of these node features $\sum_{j\in N(i) \cup i} \frac{1}{\sqrt{d_i d_j}} x_j$ is visually represented by curves connecting each feature to the aggregation result.
-The color and thickness of the curves illustrate the weighting factor $\frac{1}{\sqrt{d_i d_j}}$.
-The summation result is then multiplied by a weight matrix $W$, with an icon indicating the matrix multiplication, and produces an updated feature.
-This updated feature is then added with a bias vector $b$ and pass a non-linear activation function $ReLU$, generating the output feature $x_i = \sigma( W\sum_{j\in N(i) \cup i} \frac{1}{\sqrt{d_i d_j}} x_j + b )$.
+A mathematical formula of the calculation also appears to facilitate the understanding.
+When Alice hovers over any symbol in the equation, the matching element in the flowchart is highlighted.
+This helps Alice better understand understand both the expected data formats and how each component contributes to the computation.

 Lastly, to refresh her memory on matrix multiplication and the ReLU activation function, Alice hovers over the results of these calculations, triggering tooltips that explain the process and demonstrate how specific values are computed (\autoref{fig:interface}.D4).
+Alice also observes the representation power of GNNs by directly modifying the input data through the graph editor (Figure \ref{fig:graph-editor}) and seeing how GNNs update the node features layer by layer to generate accurate predictions.